ryantd42/NY-Legislative-Git/2023/A43C-2023/bill.md

   ___________

- Introduced  by  M.  of  A. L. ROSENTHAL -- read once and referred to the Committee on Consumer Affairs and Protection
+ Introduced  by  M.  of  A. L. ROSENTHAL -- read once and referred to the Committee on Consumer Affairs and Protection -- committee  discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee

  AN ACT to amend the general business law, in  relation  to  labeling  of ingredients of diapers

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: